BrainiumLLC/bossy/README.md

 cargo run --example commands
 ```

-This isn't a ton of documentation, but this is a pretty thin wrapper, so documentation for `std::process` will typically apply here as well.
+There isn't a ton of documentation, but this is a pretty thin wrapper, so documentation for `std::process` will typically apply here as well.